-- 2.7 The school recognises that as well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
-Staff must remain vigilant and alert to these potential risks. - 2.8 The aims of this policy are: - To support pupil's development in ways that will foster security, confidence and resilience, free from discrimination. - To provide an environment in which children and young people feel safe, secure, valued and respected. - To provide an environment in which our pupils feel confident that they know how to approach adults if they are in difficulties. - To ensure all teaching and non-teaching staff and volunteers - are aware of the need to safeguard and promote the wellbeing of children - identify the need for support early, to promote well-being - promptly reporting cases of actual or suspected abuse, in line with guidance from the Buckinghamshire Threshold Document - are trained to recognise signs and indicators of potential abuse. - To provide a systematic means of monitoring children known or thought to be at risk of harm, and ensure contribution to assessments of need and support plans for those children. - To acknowledge the need for effective and appropriate communication, ensuring staff know how and when to share information to protect children in a way that is legal, ethical and timely. - To ensure our school has a clear system for communicating concerns and a model for open communication between children, teachers, parents/carers and other adults working with children. - To have a clearly understood structured procedure within the school which will, in cases of suspected abuse, be promptly followed by all members of the school community. - To ensure the school has a robust system in place to accurately record safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
+- 2.5 The aims of this policy are: - To provide an environment in which children and young people feel safe, secure, valued and respected. - To provide an environment in which our pupils feel confident that they know how to approach adults if they are in difficulties. - To ensure all teaching and non-teaching staff and volunteers: - are aware of the need to safeguard and promote the wellbeing of children; - identify the need for support early; - promptly reporting cases of actual or suspected abuse, in line with guidance from the Buckinghamshire Continuum of Need; - are trained to recognise signs and indicators of abuse. - For all staff to recognise that safeguarding and promoting the welfare of children is defined as: - Protecting children from maltreatment; - Preventing impairment of children's mental and physical health or development; - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care; - Taking action to enable all children to have the best outcomes. - To provide a systematic means of monitoring children known to be, or thought to be at risk of harm, and ensure contribution to assessments of need and support plans for those children. - To ensure our school has a clear system for communicating concerns both internally and with external agencies in line with the 'Working Together' guidance. - To ensure the school has a robust system in place to accurately record safeguarding and child protection concerns, which are clearly understood by staff and adhered to.
 Actions taken to address concerns and outcomes achieved are dealt with in a timely manner, clearly and accurately recorded.
-These records are securely stored. - To develop effective working relationships with all other agencies, involved in safeguarding, supporting the needs of children at our school. - To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct, which stipulates their duty to challenge and report where behaviours of colleagues may have stepped outside agreed safe practices.
-All staff must work to develop a positive culture of safeguarding in our school. - To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's welfare and development.
-We reserve the right to decline access to use the school facilities where we believe their ethos or practice is not aligned with this policy. - This policy is available on our website under 'About Us' → 'Safeguarding Statement' and a hard copy is kept in the staffroom.
+These records are securely stored. - To develop effective working relationships with all other agencies, involved in safeguarding, supporting the needs of children at our school. - To ensure that all staff appointed have been through the safer recruitment process and understand the principles of safer working practices as set out in our Staff Code of Conduct. - To provide clarity to other community users of our facilities with regard to our expectations of how they should maintain a safe environment which supports children's wellbeing. - This policy is available on our website under 'About Us' → 'Safeguarding Statement' and a hard copy is kept in the staffroom.
 Further hard copies are available from the school office.